smfarjad/CYBR8420_Team3/Project_Proposal.md

 **Open-Source Project Description:**
 - **What is it?**: Salt (also known as SaltStack) is an event-driven automation and configuration management framework.
 It is used to deploy, configure, and manage complex IT systems, ensuring that all components maintain a consistent desired state.
 - **Contributors**: The project has more than 3,000 contributors in its community.
-[Number of contributors and a note on community activity.]
+Releases are made frequently; feature releases occur every 4-6 weeks with subsequent bugfix or maintenance releases.
-- **Activity**: Releases are made frequently; feature releases occur every 4-6 weeks with subsequent bugfix or maintenance releases.
-There is substantial ongoing community maintenance, active issue tracking, and contributions via pull requests.
+- **Activity**: There is substantial ongoing community maintenance, active issue tracking, and contributions via pull requests.
 - **Use & Popularity**:  Salt is widely used in industry for infrastructure management, configuration drift prevention, orchestration, and automating routine tasks.
 It is considered one of the mature tools alongside Puppet, Chef, Ansible.
 - **Languages Used**: Primarily Python.
-Configuration files/states are often written in YAML with support via templating (e.g. Jinja) etc. [List the primary programming languages used in the project.]
+Configuration files/states are often written in YAML with support via templating (e.g. Jinja) etc.
 - **Platform**: Salt runs on Unix-like systems (Linux, BSD), macOS, and Windows.
 It manages servers, containers, virtual machines, databases, network devices, etc.
 - **Documentation Sources**: docs.saltproject.io